WadGraphEs/AzurePlot/README.md

 * A dashboard system to quickly show your application state

 ## Acknowledgments
-We heavily rely on other people's work, specifically:
+We heavily rely on other people's work, thank you for that.
+Specifically:
 * [Bootstrap](http://getbootstrap.com/)
 * [Mono.Security](http://www.mono-project.com/archived/cryptography/)

-And lots more.
+If I forgot yours, please drop me a note.
 Thank you!

 ## Uses
 This project can be used to feed [WadGraphEs](http://www.wadgraphes.com), a tool for monitoring you Azure powered websites.